emfcamp/software_stories/volunteer_system_user_stories.md

             * Time of the first shift
             * Shift duration
             * Number of shifts
-            * Whether to repeat for all 3 days (e.g. bar will have different opening hours based on day)
+            * Whether to repeat for all days (e.g. bar could have different opening hours based on day)
     - Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing